 Altars in the Kek Lok Tong Temple

-I would suggest visiting Kek Lok Tong first, and following it up with a visit to Sam Poh Tong, which closes at lunchtime.
-Then head to item two on your itineary, Mirror Lake.
+Which temple you visit will depend on your interests, and whether you want to make the climb at the Perak Cave temple.
+I would suggest visiting either Kek Lok Tong or Perak Cave first, before the heat of the day, and following it up with a visit to Sam Poh Tong, which closes at lunchtime.
+Then head to item two on your itinerary, Mirror Lake.

 • Kek Lok Tong